colinswrath/WindsOfTheNorth/gameplayguide/creatingcharacter.markdown

 ---

 In Winds of the North, some races start with several spells and others start with none at all.
 The details have been listed in the table below.\
-While its not really imperative to select a race that has a spell you want, it may be something to consider.
-You can still buy whatever spells you want and/or need regardless of race.
+While its not imperative to select a race that has a spell you want, it may be something to consider.
+You can still buy whatever spells you want and/or need in the future.

 <div class="centerdiv">